 How to Get Strong, Fast, and Ripped Like a Superhero

-I’m incredibly excited to write this blog post—because writing it means that I finally get to tell you all about the new program I’ve been working on.
+I’m incredibly excited to write this blog post—because writing it means that I finally get to tell you all about the new program I’ve been working on: the SUPERHERO Workout

 Or, to quote the tagline, a body that can fight crime, thwart evil, and save the world (while looking AWESOME).

 Hey, hear me out.
 You see, muscle is making a comeback.
 It’s sort of back in vogue.
-Oh, sure, I don’t think bodybuilders will become the seasons newest accessory, but there is a definite shift in the public mind when it comes to muscle.
+Oh, sure, I don’t think bodybuilders will become the season’s newest accessory, but there’s a definite shift in the public mind when it comes to muscle.

 Like most trends, it all stars in Hollywood.
-The stars playing SUPER HEROES in film have gotten enormous amounts of media attention or their bodies.
+The stars playing SUPERHEROES in films have gotten enormous amounts of media attention for their bodies.

 What is it about the appearance of Hugh Jackman, Ryan Reynolds, or Chris Evans that gains so much attention?
 It’s not like people haven’t seen a leading role in shape before.
 But this is different.